NickColley/check-nvmrc/README.md

 It is references a tool called `nvm` (Node Version Manager) that you can use to install different versions of Node.js

 A standalone script will check the current version of Node.js being used against `.nvmrc` and warn people if they're not using the right version.
+This script is written with ye ol' JavaScript that works in really old Node.js versions.

 ## Why isn't this an npm dependency?

 Older versions of Node.js can't npm install a newer projects files.
 So the script is written to work in older versions of Node.js without having any dependencies installed.

+## I don't like something

+It's just some crap scripts feel free to change it, if you think there's a mistake or something that'd be useful feel free to do a pull request though.